hemminger8/vw-starter-kit/README.md

 ## Getting Started

-* Add the vw-starter SASS file to your project.
+* Add the _vw-starter SASS file to your project.
-* In _vw-starter.scss, set your breakpoints and base font size in the variables section.
+* In _vw-starter.scss, set your breakpoints, layout widths, and base font size in the variables section.

 ````